Peterntuph/Peterntuph/README.md

 # README.md
 ### Hi there 👋, this is a brief description of Kuan-Hung (Peter) Yeh  😄

-I'm a Master Student in Biostatics at University of California, Los Angeles (UCLA).
+I'm a PhD Student in Biomedical Informatics at University of California, San Diego (UCSD).

 ![](https://komarev.com/ghpvc/?username=Peterntuph)